top of page

 Kiln Drying

-The most efficient and modernized method for drying your lumber
+The most modernized method for drying your lumber

 Using our modern iDRY Vacuum Kiln, we can dry your wood faster and more effectively than anyone else!
 Vacuum kiln drying is superior in every way and offers a fast, reliable and efficient drying process, using a combination perfectly-balanced heat and a vacuum environment.
 This is what modernized lumber treatment looks like!

 Any knowledgeable and experienced woodworker knows that it's wildly important to have wood that's properly dried and sterilized before building any type of furniture or finished piece.
 For any premium wood project, kiln-dried wood is an absolute must.
-The primary goal is to avoid excessive movement in the wood once the project is finished and in its final resting place; movement such as cracking, splitting, warping, rotting, etc. Not only that but our iDRY vacuum kiln will kill all the bugs, mold, and fungus inside the wood, as it meets the USDA Heat Sterilization Requirements.
+The primary goal is to avoid excessive movement in the wood once the project is finished and in its final resting place; movement such as cracking, splitting, warping, rotting, etc. Beyond moisture reduction, our iDRY vacuum kiln will kill all the bugs, mold, and fungus inside the wood, as it meets the USDA Heat Sterilization Requirements.

 Since the vacuum technology can dry your wood 5x to 10x faster than traditional kilns, it will end up saving you so much valuable time and money!
 Additionally, because of its advanced and balanced drying system, this vacuum kiln technology is particularly great for evenly drying thick, wide slabs all the way to their core, preserving the rich colors and characteristics of the wood and ensuring the highest quality finish.
 The drying science utilizes a vacuum to lower the temperature at which water boils (evaporates).
 Wood is stronger at a lower temperature so by drying at this lower temperature and pressure threshold, we can accelerate the drying time without harming wood.
 Vacuum pressure also sucks the water from the inside core to the outer shell, which is particularly handy for drying thicker dimensions perfectly.